theJMC/codeProjects/README.md

 # codeProjects

+## NO LONGER MAINTAINED -> REPLACED BY BIGGER PROJECTS IN SEPERATE REPOS

 This is my Personal Code Projects Repo, i just use it for backups and syncing across devices Also, maybe a portfolio too..